Living in a share house? Find the cover you need for your most important possessions.

 - Fire and theft.
 These types of policies cover your contents against loss or damage due to fire or theft.
-While this means a lower level of cover than a comprehensive policy below, it also means more affordable premiums.
+While this provides a lower level of cover than a comprehensive policy, it does mean more affordable premiums.

 - Comprehensive cover.
 If you want a higher level of protection for your contents, comprehensive renter’s insurance provides cover for fire, theft, storm, lightning, water leaking from pipes, accidental glass breakage and much more.
 It also includes legal liability protection and cover for guests’ contents.